000vince000/budgeting-tool/README.md

 ### SQL Queries

-8. `latest-month-summary.sql`: SQL query to generate a summary of the latest month's spending, including budget comparisons.
+8. `specific-month-summary.sql`: SQL query to generate a summary of a specified month's spending, including budget comparisons and category statistics.

-9. `current-budgets.sql`: SQL query to retrieve current budgets for each category.

 ## Setup and Usage